Donald R. Froelich

-Donald R. Froelich serves as 2nd Vice President of the Board of Directors for the Moulton Niguel Water District.
+Donald R. Froelich serves as an elected member of the Board of Directors for the Moulton Niguel Water District.

-During his previous term as president of the Board of Directors, Vice President Froelich helped develop the District’s ten-year capital improvement plan, which will invest $533 million into upgrading Moulton Niguel’s extensive water infrastructure system.
+During his previous term as president and later vice president of the Board of Directors, Director Froelich helped develop the District’s ten-year capital improvement plan, which will invest $533 million into upgrading Moulton Niguel’s extensive water infrastructure system.
 Thanks to its fiscal discipline and strategic long-term planning, the District has been investing in its infrastructure while maintaining the lowest water rates in South Orange County.

-Vice President Froelich takes great pride in listening to Moulton Niguel’s customers and identifying new ways to improve service, streamline operations, and save taxpayer funds in the community.
-For example, as Chairman of the Saddleback Valley Unified School District Citizens Oversight Bond Committee, Vice President Froelich helped ensure that $160 million in school bond construction resources reached local classrooms and facilities that voters intended to assist.
+Director Froelich takes great pride in listening to Moulton Niguel’s customers and identifying new ways to improve service, streamline operations, and save taxpayer funds in the community.
+For example, as Chairman of the Saddleback Valley Unified School District Citizens Oversight Bond Committee, Director Froelich helped ensure that $160 million in school bond construction resources reached local classrooms and facilities that voters intended to assist.

-Vice President Froelich received a Bachelor of Science and Master of Science in Civil Engineering from the University of Southern California, and a bachelor of laws (LL.B.) from Blackstone School of Law.
+Director Froelich received a Bachelor of Science and Master of Science in Civil Engineering from the University of Southern California, and a Bachelor of Law (LL.B.) from Blackstone School of Law.
 He is a registered Civil Engineer and a member of the State Bar of California.
 Donald and his wife, Karen, live in Laguna Hills, where they recently celebrated their 50th anniversary.